stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-❌They think they will get a better deal with AMD.
+They think they will get a better deal with AMD ❌

 &nbsp;

-✅We just looked at competition financial analysis.
+We just looked at competition financial analysis ✅

 &nbsp;